marcelmokos/protractor-starter/README.md

 yarn test
 ```

-On multiple browser instances
+On multiple browser instances in parallel
 ```
-yarn run test:multiple  // this run will ignore fdescribe and xdescribe
+yarn run test:multiple  // this run will ignore fdescribe and run all tests
 ```

 ### Output